Varadpatil04/JDBC/README.md

 jdbc:oracle:thin:@localhost:1521:your_database
 ```

-## Best Practices

-**1. Use PreparedStatement to Prevent SQL Injection**

-  - PreparedStatement helps sanitize input and avoid malicious SQL injection attacks by separating query logic from data.

-**2. Close Database Resources**

-  - Always release Connection, Statement, and ResultSet objects after usage to prevent resource leaks.

-**3. Use Connection Pooling**

-  - Connection pooling enhances performance in production by reusing database connections instead of creating new ones for every request.

-**4. Log Queries and Errors**

-  - Maintain logs of executed queries and errors for debugging and performance analysis.

-**5. Test Queries Independently**

-  - Verify SQL queries using database management tools before integrating them into your application.
 ## Conclusion

 JDBC is a powerful API that allows Java applications to interact with relational databases.
 Following these steps and best practices ensures a secure and efficient implementation of database operations in your projects.